Karvp/tls-client-simple-file-uploader/README.md

-# tls-client-simple-file-uploader
+# tls_client File Uploader
-An alternative method to upload files for tls_client through POST request
+An alternative method to upload files for tls_client through POST request in python